Hagonoy, Bulacan: Health and nutrition

 There are 3 hospitals operating in Hagonoy – 2 private hospitals and a government-controlled district hospital.
 The Emilio Perez Memorial District Hospital, situated at Barangay Santo Nino, is a 50-bed capacity hospital that offers secondary healthcare services.
 It is one of the district hospitals owned and controlled by the Provincial Government of Bulacan.
 Immediately beside it is the Mateo-Mabborang General Hospital, a private hospital which was opened on October 9, 2010.
 The Divine Word Hospital is a private hospital situated at Barangay San Pedro also offers secondary healthcare services.

 These hospitals are being complemented by the Amado Aldaba Memorial Health Center, the main rural health unit (RHU) being operated by the municipal government.
 It offers primary healthcare services which also includes laboratory and dental services.
 Aside of this, 3 other rural health units in barangays San Juan, San Nicolas and Santo Rosario are also under the local government, headed by the municipal officer in RHU-Aldaba, and 3 other physicians are servicing the other RHUs.

 The municipality also operates two (2) physical therapy and rehabilitation centers.
 The first is located at the municipal compound while the other is situated at Barangay Santa Monica.

 The medical personnel of the municipal government is composed of 4 Rural Health Physicians, 4 public nurses, 26 midwives, 2 sanitary inspectors, 1 medical technologist and 2 dentists.
 These are aided by the 172 Barangay Health Workers at the barangay level.

 On the other hand, nutrition program is being implemented by the Municipal Nutrition Office.
 At the barangay, they are assisted by the 29 Lingkod Lingap sa Nayon (LLNs) supported by 189 Mother Leaders.
 As of 2008, there were 35 identified very low and 565 low nutritional status in Hagonoy.

 Transportation

 In Hagonoy, the primary and most dominant mode of transportation is tricycle because of its narrow roads.
 In 2011, there are 4,671 registered members of Tricycle Operators and Drivers Association (TODA) in Hagonoy servicing all barangays except Pugad and Tibaguin.
 Both of those barangays are being served by passenger boats.

 Other modes of transportation are jeepneys and buses.
-There are about 565 registered jeepneys in Hagonoy divided into 3 routes – Malolos Bayan, BSU-Malolos Crossing, and Hagonoy-Calumpit.
-There is also a jeepney route from the poblacion going to Robinsons Place Malolos and back.
+There are about 565 registered jeepneys in Hagonoy plying 2 routes – Hagonoy-Malolos Bayan, and Hagonoy-BSU-Malolos Crossing-Robinsons.
 Passenger buses transport passengers in Hagonoy to and from Divisoria, Monumento, Cubao and Pasay in Metro Manila via the 2 bus companies that are presently operating in Hagonoy.
 The Baliwag Transit having 32 buses leaving Hagonoy every 30 minutes and the First North Luzon Transit with 11 buses leaving every 45 minutes.